Same guy, same show.

 - And Ogiue's Yaoi fantasy episode with the guys Art Shifted to Bishōnen.

-- Nagasumi of Seto no Hanayome is especially fond of doing this, turning from Ordinary High School Student to musclebound icon of manliness whenever his fighting spirit kicks in (see page picture above).
+- Nagasumi of My Bride Is a Mermaid is especially fond of doing this, turning from Ordinary High-School Student to musclebound icon of manliness (Fist of the North Star-style, there's even a Shout-Out to Kenshiro's battle with Raoh from that series at one point) whenever his fighting spirit kicks in (see page picture above).
+Happens to the other characters as well.

 - Minami-ke loves switching from its normal style to Bible Black-esque art during close-ups on character's faces.
 It is... somewhat disturbing.
 Probably intentionally.